brandur/sorg/content/passages-drafts/002-japan.md

 :(" so that you can get a feel for how often they visit (they usually do).

 And when they come, they come in droves.
-When I saw my first macaque I crept around him carefully, afraid that I'd scare him off.
-A moment I realized later that I was missing the forest for the trees -- a little further up the path were about two hundred others like him, screaming at each other and running in every direction, often just inches from your feet.
+When I came up the trail and saw my first macaque I crept around him carefully, afraid that I'd scare him off.
+A moment I realized later that I was missing the forest for the trees -- a little further up the path were about two hundred others like him, screaming at each other and running sporadically in every direction, often just inches from your feet.
 There are very few parks in the world where you'll get such a wild experience this personal.

 ### Shibu Onsen (#shibu-onsen)